Royal or Glaze? Find the recipe to glaze icing below for a great-tasting icing that maintains its sheen and will please the crowd!

 - But glaze icing, since it has corn syrup in it, retains a nice sheen even after the icing dries.
 And if you want to increase the shine even more, you can adjust the recipe by adding more corn syrup and less milk.

-- One other negative aspect, to have equal pro and cons, are mysterious white spot or blotches.
+- One other negative aspect, to have equal pro and cons, are mysterious white spots or blotches.
 Sometimes they appear out of nowhere on the cookies when the icing has dried.
-No one seems to know why, as it seems arbitrary when it happens and when not.
+No one seems to know why, as it seems indistinguishable between when it happens and when not.